GraxCode/zelixkiller/README.md

 zelixkiller is licensed under the GNU General Public License 3.0

 #### Notice
+Do not deobfuscate any file that doesn't belong to you.
 Please open an issue or send me an email if your file won't deobfuscate properly.
+If a "fault-proxy-dump" file is created please attach.